 Here at DB Group we are trying to inform and educate our clients on the energy industry, with transparent information not just pertaining to their bills but what is going on the wider markets.
 This helps them to understand not just the best type of contract for them, but the best time to either lock in those Fixed contract prices or trade their volume if they are a Flex customer.
+So when is the right time to purchase energy for utilities?

 We have spoken to many new clients recently, and what strikes me as worrying is that they or their broker have a mind set to lock in Fixed or Flex contracts at around the same time every year.
 When anything from politics to weather can affect our prices, it’s good to always be on top of your energy procurement.